syncfusion-content/maui-docs/MAUI/DataGrid/Getting-started.md

 By default, the SfDataGrid automatically creates columns for all the properties in the data source.
 The type of the column generated depends on the type of data in the column.
 When the columns are auto-generated, handle the `SfDataGrid.AutoGeneratingColumnMode` mode to customize or cancel the columns before they are added to the columns collection in the SfDataGrid.

-The columns can be manually defined by setting the`SfDataGrid.AutoGenerateColumnsMode` property to None and by adding the `GridColumn` objects to the `SfDataGrid.Columns` collection.
-It can be done from both XAML and code.
+The columns can be manually defined by setting the `SfDataGrid.AutoGenerateColumnsMode` property to 'None' and by adding the `DataGridColumn` objects to the `SfDataGrid.Columns` collection.
+This can be done from both XAML and code.
 The following code example illustrates this:

 {% tabs %}
 {% highlight xaml %}